paintedlbird7/Sprint-Challenge--Testing/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 1. In Jest, what are the differences between `describe()` and `it()` globals, and what are good uses for them?

+In Jest, describe means the actual thing it's calling while it means what it will do.

 1. What is the point of `Test Driven Development`?
 What do you think about this approach?

+the point is to have an extra double way to make sure it's working.  too much work when you can test it in Postman.

-1. Mention three types of automated tests.
+1. Mention three types of automated tests. intregration, unit, functional testings

 ## Project Set Up